ambaradan/rocksmarker/README.md

 ### Starting the configuration ( test mode )

 The start of the configuration is fully automatic.
-Running *Neovim*, the script contained in *init.lua* checks for the presence of the *rocks.nvim* plugin, and if absent, takes care of its installation by way of a *bootstrap* procedure.
+Running *Neovim*, the script contained in *init.lua* checks for the presence of the *rocks.nvim* plugin, and if not already installed, takes care of its installation by way of a *bootstrap* procedure.
 The only dependency required is the presence in the system paths of *Lua 5.1*.

 It uses Neovim's `NVIM_APPNAME` variable to run an instance of it totally independent of the system configuration (`~/.config/nvim/`).
 In particular, the command uses the name *rocksmarker* for configuration folders, shared files and caches.